abrotman/related-domains-by-dns/rdbd-newrrs.md

 The rdbd-tag field MUST contain the value zero.
 Later specifications can define new rdbd-tag values.

-If an optional signture is included, the sig-alg field MUST contain the signature algorithm used, with the same values used as would be used in an RRSIG.
+If an optional signature is included, the sig-alg field MUST contain the signature algorithm used, with the same values used as would be used in an RRSIG.
 The key-tag MUST match the RDBDKEY RR value for the corresponding public key.